MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/add-or-remove-members-from-groups.md

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.
 If you're not an admin, you can [add or remove members using Outlook](https://support.office.com/article/3b650f4a-5c9b-4f94-a1bb-0cca4b1091de.aspx).

-2. Click a group name.
+2. Select a group name.

 3. In the details pane, on the **Members** tab, select **View all and manage members**, and then select **Add members**.